How to Set up and Run Virtual Appointments as a Practitioner | FullscriptPractice Management

 Other features you can use during virtual appointments are chatboxes or file sharing.
 The chatbox can be a great way to interact with patients who may need help setting up their video and audio.
 Keep in mind that for security and privacy reasons, the chat history will disappear once the meeting ends.
 Let patients know they need to download any files before saying goodbye.
 (18)

-6. Follow up after the virtual appointment
+6. Follow up After the Virtual Appointment

 After your virtual appointment finishes, you can instantly send follow-up notes or supplement recommendations via text message or email using the Fullscript app.
 You can also check in with patients by email several days to ask how a treatment plan is going.
+It’s also easy to set up automated follow-up emails to patients, summarizing appointments, as well as confirming billing and insurance steps they may need to follow.
+(6) And depending on how you are conducting your virtual visits, you could potentially set up recurring appointments for patients.

-What is Kalix?
+What Is Kalix?

-Kalix is a HIPAA compliant EHR that can be used by healthcare professionals and dieticians.
+Kalix is a HIPAA compliant EHR that can be used by healthcare professionals and dietitians.
 It intuitively brings together documentation, online scheduling, virtual appointments, email messaging, and billing to one single digital destination.
+By using an EHR tool like Kalix, you can boost the efficiency of your practice’s services while also improving your patients’ experience.

-Key features of virtual appointments from Kalix:
+Key Features of Virtual Appointments from Kalix:

 - Convenience: Clients can conveniently connect to virtual consults without having to download any software or applications.